Teeth Regeneration and Regrowth 2023: Current Research and Future Treatments

 So what exactly does this mean for you?
 It means that irreversible pulpitis (inflammation of the pulp) may actually now be reversible!
 If you have deep tooth decay with pulp exposure and the tooth symptoms (usually the cold test) indicate irreversible pulpitis this used to mean the need for Root Canal Therapy (and having a “dead” tooth).
 This no longer is the case – if you get treated by an endodontist who follows the new principles only a small part of your pulp will get removed and your tooth will remain vital, with none of the drawbacks that come with the need for RCT.
 Please keep in mind that there are some other specific conditions that need to be met (like the ability to control the bleeding) and the rate of success is not 100% but this treatment is a true innovation and it is already available to the patients.
 If you need help in finding an endodontist who performs VPT in your area just contact us and we’ll try to help!

-SealBio: A novel, non-obturation endodontic treatment based on concept of regeneration
+SealBio: A novel, non-obturation endodontic treatment based on the concept of regeneration

-Regrowing teeth (growing new teeth) 2022 – is it possible to regrow tooth or grow new teeth?
+Regrowing whole teeth (growing new teeth) 2023 – is it possible to make adult teeth grow back?

 There are two possible approaches to growing new teeth – implanting whole living teeth or growing teeth directly in the mouth of a patient.
 Sadly there are no upcoming treatments at this point.